vinay-sj/Issue-Tracker/README.md

 * The `connect()` method is an asynchronous method and needs a callback.
 Within the callback, a connection to the database can be obtained by calling the `db` method of the `client` object.
 * The most recommended and convenient way to use the driver is using async/await paradigm.
 We use `await` before the method call to simulate the synchronous call by waiting for the call to complete and return the results.
 * Mongo shell is built on top of a JavaScript engine.
+* To perform the read operation, we need to connect to the database.
+We maintain the connection so that it can be reused for many operations.
+Next, we need to setup the server to connect to the database and then start the `Express` application.

 ## Chapter 5